 If you are an overseas applicant, the copies of documents can be certified by the appropriate officials of your home institution.

 We use multiple criteria in the selection of candidates.
 Among the criteria are: academic records, personal maturity and motivation, understanding of clinical psychology, clarity in the formulation of goals, and relevant work experience in the broad field of applied psychology.
 Decisions are based on multiple sources of information, including transcripts, test scores, and the personal statement.

 Our programme encourages applications from all qualified students and refrains from systematically excluding students on the basis of race, ethnic origin, sex, age, religion, sexual orientation, or physical ability.
 Although proficiency in Cantonese and written Chinese and relevant working experiences are not entry requirements, they are highly preferred.

-For further information about programme admissions, please read through the materials in the below hyperlinks which are also available for viewing at the homepage of Taught Postgraduate Admissions of The University of Hong Kong.
+Please read through the materials in the below hyperlinks which are also available for viewing at the homepage of Taught Postgraduate Admissions of The University of Hong Kong:

 Clinical Psychologists enjoy a high level of professional prestige in Hong Kong.
 Most of our graduates are employed as clinical psychologists in hospitals, clinics, government departments and voluntary agencies.
 Significant professional growth of clinical psychology in Hong Kong is expected to continue in the foreseeable future.
 The typical activities of clinical psychologists include: